Ilija Birčanin

 Ilija Birčanin (Илија Бирчанин; 12 August 1764 – 4 January 1804) was a Serb knez (village leader) and militia commander in the Valjevo area of western Serbia.
 He was killed during the Slaughter of the Knezes, which sparked the First Serbian Uprising of the Serbian Revolution, ultimately leading to Serbia's liberation from the Ottoman Empire.

 Early life

-Birčanin was born in the village of Suvodanje below the Medvednik mountain, in the Valjevo nahiya.
-His family belonged to the Nenadović clan that settled from Birač (in Old Herzegovina).
+Birčanin was born in the village of Suvodanje below Mount Medvednik, in the Valjevo nahiya.
+His family belonged to the Nenadović clan that settled in Sebria after migrating from Birač (in Old Herzegovina).
 The Nenadović family in Brankovina, which included brothers Aleksa Nenadović and Jakov Nenadović, also belonged to this clan.

-In the Memoirs of archpriest and vojvoda Matija Nenadović, there were no mentions of Birčanin having participated in the Austro-Turkish War (1788–1791) or being part of the Serbian Free Corps.
+The Memoirs of archpriest and vojvoda Matija Nenadović make no mention of Birčanin having participated in the Austro-Turkish War (1788–1791) or being part of the Serbian Free Corps.
 The Valjevo nahiya was a site of operations in the war.
 The Porte gave amnesty to participants on the Austrian side and banned the problematic janissaries from the Belgrade Pashalik.